shayanzargari/arxiv-paper-downloader/README.md

 git clone <repository-url>
 cd <repository-directory>
 ```

-## Enable IMAP in Gmail:

-Activate IMAP in your Gmail settings under the "Forwarding and POP/IMAP" section to allow the script to access your emails.

 ##  Configuration ⚙️
 Edit the script to include your Gmail credentials (`your_email@gmail.com` and `your_password`).
 Use App Passwords for added security if 2-Step Verification is enabled.